MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/image-color-management.md

 [Color Management for Still Image Devices](../image/color-management-for-still-image-devices.md)

-For a general discussion about Image Color Management, see the Microsoft Windows SDK documentation.
+For a general discussion about Image Color Management, see the Microsoft [Windows SDK documentation](/previous-versions//dd372446(v=vs.85)).